Using Cursor for Code Reviews

 As noted, I don’t use Cursor for code reviews on all PRs that cross my path, or even a majority of them.
 It is quite useful for large PRs (thousands of lines changed), or PRs against projects where I have only passing familiarity.
 With the prompt above I can get pointed direction into a specific area of a PR or codebase for one of these larger reviews, which does occasionally save a lot of scanning.

-Crucially, it can also be a great tool for self-assessment.
+It can also be a great tool for self-assessment.
 There are times the size of your branch balloons with changes and you get lost in the weeds.
 Were all the right tests written?
 Did this bit get refactored properly?
 What about the flow for that data?
 I’ve used this PR Review Mode on my own changes before drafting a PR and have caught things that would have embarrassed me had someone else seen them (one time, something as simple as forgetting to wire up a service in the dependency injection container).
+In this way, the tool acts something like a slightly more sophisticated compiler/analyzer, helping catch potential runtime issues at build time.

 You Can Take the Em Dash From My Cold, Dead Hands